-Study Main Inference Srivastava and Kathuria (2020) Even in state-owned utilities in India, improvement in corporate governance was found significant for improving their financial and operational performance.
+Study Main Inference Srivastava and Improvement in corporate governance even in state-owned utilities in India Kathuria (2020) found significant for improving their financial and operational performance.
 Sheveleva (2018) Board membership balance is an objective requirement for corporate governance that affects its positive perception by the investor in the Russian conditions.
-Fremeth and Holburn (2018) Boards of directors play a central role in the governance of local electricity distribution companies (LDCs), monitoring organisational performance and risk, and guiding long-term strategy in Ontario, Canada.
-Liu, et al. (2015) Independent directors have an overall positive effect on firm operating performance in China.
+Fremeth and Boards of directors play a central role in the governance of local electricity Holburn (2018) distribution companies (LDCs), monitoring organisational performance and risk, and guiding long-term strategy in Ontario, Canada.
+Liu et al. (2015) Independent directors have an overall positive effect on firm operating performance in China.
 Wei (2007) State-owned shareholdings have negative impacts on company performance.
-Even a relatively small shareholding of non-state-owned has a positive effect on company performance.
-Dube and Jaiswal (2015) Independent directors played a significant role in increasing the market size, profitability and sustainability reporting of the companies in India.
-Castro, et al. (2010) The corporate governance practices adopted by electricity sector companies (public and private) in Brazil contributed to improved performance on the stock market and to attract finance for their development needs.
-Irwin and Yamamoto (2004) Improved corporate governance reduces the political capacity to utilities for their political gains.
+Even a relatively small shareholding of non-state-owned have a positive effect on company performance.
+Dube and Jaiswal (2015) Independent directors played a significant role in increasing the market size, profitability, and sustainability reporting of the companies in India.
+Castro et al (2010) The corporate governance practices adopted by electricity sector companies (public and private) in Brazil contributed to improved performance on the stock market and to attract finance for their development needs.
+Irwin and Improved corporate governance reduces political capacity to use Yamamoto (2004) utilities for their political gains.
 State-owned utilities with company laws, transparency in their operations/ decisions, commercial culture through the appointment of independent directors from successful businesses and listing of shares (even small) may help improve performance.